eCERT General Information and Requirements

 Specific Message Implementation Guidelines are provided below, in the order of use, to identify the electronic messages required to register a visa or to request an activity report.
 Messages comply with UN/EDIFACT version D99A.

-- CUSRES Response Message.
+- CUSRES RESPONSE MESSAGE.
 Message used by CBP to communicate acceptance or rejection of a SANCRT message.
-CUSRES message set is also used to reflect Document Activity Report (DAR) information in response to REQDOC received by eCERT application of CBP.
+CUSRES message set is also used to reflect Document Activity Report (DAR)/Visa Activity Report (VAR) information in response to REQDOC received by eCERT application of CBP.

-- REQDOC Request of Document Message.
-Requests a Document Activity Report (DAR).
+- REQDOC REQUEST OF DOCUMENT MESSAGE.
+Requests a Document Activity Report (DAR)/Visa Activity Report (VAR).

-- CUSRES2 Response Message.
-Message used by CBP to communicate acceptance or rejection of a Document Activity Report request (REQDOC) or to provide details of a Document Activity Report (DAR).
+- CUSRES RESPONSE MESSAGE.
+Message used by CBP to communicate acceptance or rejection of a Document Activity Report request (REQDOC) or to provide details of a Document Activity Report (DAR)/Visa Activity Report (VAR).